 What other commitments are there?

 Student and staff should agree to share their project’s findings with a wider university audience.
 They are also expected to attend events at the beginning and end of the academic year.
-Participants’ feedback on their experience is also key in finding ways to improve EXPLORE going forward.
+Participants’ feedback on their experience is also key in finding ways to improve EXPLORE for future participants.

 How do EXPLORE project groups share the outcomes of their projects?